Had it only been hours? It was hard to tell in the low flickering artificial light of the small rust filled metal box of a space.

 I studied the text.
 “There has to be a catch.”

 “No catch.”
 Ashton straightened.
 He gave a nod.
 “Not unless another contract you take complicates things.
-I find it’s better to keep things…” He paused a moment, rubbing at his forehead.
+I find it’s better to keep things…” He paused for a moment, rubbing at his forehead.
 “Easy.
 Less misunderstandings.”

 A habitual movement.
 I froze.
 An uncomfortable moment of clarity.
 “I don’t have my ID.”